BTG Begbies Traynor

 Many directors will be recommended the services of an insolvency practitioner from their accountant, solicitor, or other trusted professional.
 While professional recommendations are undoubtedly useful, you should still be vigilant and ensure the IP you have been referred to is licensed and in a position to take insolvency appointments.
 Alternatively, you will be able to find an insolvency practitioner online.
 Choose one you feel comfortable with, and again ensure you check their credibility before signing up.

-The government have a fully searchable database which will allows you to either find an insolvency practitioner based on location or postcode, or alternatively you can use this service to verify the credentials of an insolvency practitioner you are already in contact with.
+The government have a fully searchable database which will allows you to either find a local insolvency practitioner based on location or postcode, or alternatively you can use this service to verify the credentials of an insolvency practitioner you are already in contact with.
 If you are unable to confirm they hold a license to take insolvency appointments you should halt proceedings until you are sure you are working with a reputable firm.

 About The Author